Abestanis/APython/README.md

 It also provides these additional features:
 * A Python interpreter to freely explore the possibilities of Python.
+* A download manager to download Python versions and additional modules.
 * See the issues for unimplemented features.

 ### The PyToApk-Tool